Touhou Project: Music

+The black-and-white shadow play video for the song "Bad Apple!!' became a Japanese internet meme in the late 2000s, correlating with the peak of the Touhou Projects popularity.
+The song saw a rise in popularity in the mid-2010s when the shadow-art video was ported to several second-generation video game consoles and graphing calculators – presumed to be incapable of playing back full-motion video – for retrocomputing demoscene competitions.
+Peter Dell, a programmer who contributed to one such port, described the video as having become a graphical equivalent to "Hello, World!" programs.

 Reitaisai

-The Hakurei Shrine Reitaisai (博麗神社例大祭, Hakurei Jinja Reitaisai) is the largest of the many dōjin conventions hosting only Touhou content.
-Although the coordinator of this convention has nothing to do with Team Shanghai Alice officially, the name "Hakurei Shrine Reitaisai" was given by ZUN himself.
+The Hakurei Shrine Reitaisai (博麗神社例大祭, Hakurei Jinja Reitaisai) is the largest of the many dōjin conventions hosting exclusively Touhou Project content.
+Although the coordinator of this convention is unrelated to Team Shanghai Alice officially, the name "Hakurei Shrine Reitaisai" was given by ZUN himself.
 It first started in 2004 as a way for Team Shanghai Alice to publicly distribute the trial version for their upcoming games, Imperishable Night and Immaterial and Missing Power.
 In addition, the 2004 Reitaisai featured a total of 114 participating circles.
-Since then, many Touhou derivative works are gathered and sold there.
+Since then, many Touhou Project derivative works are gathered and sold there.
 Commencing every year in April or May, the convention has been hosted in Ōta, Tokyo, in 2004; Naka-ku, Yokohama, in 2005; Sunshine City, Tokyo, in 2006 and 2007; and the Tokyo Big Sight from 2008 onwards.
 In 2010 Reitaisai SP, an additional Reitaisai to be held every autumn due to increasing popularity, was started, but it was cancelled after 2011, and later brought back and rebranded as Autumn Reitaisai from 2014 onwards.
 The 2011 Reitaisai was originally cancelled due to safety concerns after the 2011 Tōhoku earthquake and tsunami, and the release of Ten Desires was also postponed.
 It was later rescheduled and held on May 8, 2011, with approximately 4,940 participating circles.
 In addition to events in Japan, there is another Reitaisai held in Taiwan that started in 2015.
 The 17th Reitaisai in 2020, which was originally going to run on March 22 before being postponed to May 17, was ultimately cancelled due to safety concerns over the COVID-19 pandemic, making it the first Reitaisai to be cancelled.